Asst. Prof. @ TU/e

 Co-teaching at the VU:

-- Guest lecture in the M.Sc course Software Oriented Design (405061) coordinated and taught by Patricia Lago from the Software and Sustainability (S2) research group.
+• Guest lecture in the M.Sc course Software Oriented Design (405061) coordinated and taught by at the Software and Sustainability (S2) research group.

 Co-creation, coordination and assistance in teaching the B.Sc flipped classroom course Mathematical Foundations or Software Engineering (DIT022).